flashmob/go-guerrilla/README.md

 Why proxy SMTP with Nginx?

- *	Terminate TLS connections: Early Golang was not there yet when it came to TLS.
+ *	Terminate TLS connections: (eg. Early Golang versions were not there yet when it came to TLS.)
  OpenSSL on the other hand, used in Nginx, has a complete implementation of TLS with familiar configuration.
  *	Nginx could be used for load balancing and authentication